-I followed her into the apartment, stepped over the threshold, passed a milestone, walked towards a new chapter in my life, a new future, maybe.
+I followed her into the apartment, stepped over the threshold, passed a milestone, walked towards a new chapter in my life, a new future—who knew?

 “Make yourself comfortable on the sofa while I prepare the tea.”

 I rubbed my hands together.
 I was cold.
-The cup of tea would help me recover my normal body temperature, and continue the disruption of the status quo that was my life at the moment , maybe.
+The cup of tea would help me recover my normal body temperature, and continue the disruption of the status quo that had characterized my life for so long—who knew?

 We had met a couple of months ago in the stretching room of the gym and started talking.
-We started on the subject of stretching but somehow ended up talking about Alvar Alto’s influence on modern architecture.
-The exact conversation was a bit blurry in my mind–I’m not sure how we jumped from one subject to the next—but the important conclusion of the event was that we connected on some divine level.
+Our chat had kicked off on the subject of stretching but somehow we ended up talking about Alvar Aalto’s influence on modern architecture.
+To this day, the exact conversation is a bit blurry in my mind—I’m not sure how we jumped from one subject to the next—but the important conclusion of the encounter was that we connected on some divine level.

 After our first gym encounter I started to exercise more regularly.
 Although it was maybe not entirely a conscious decisions, I guess I did it in the hope I would run into her again.